 - Speak to your doctor if you are pregnant or breastfeeding.

 Does Green Tea CR Work?

-First let me say I think that for the most part, the ingredients in Green Tea CR are interesting and make some sense, at least on paper.
+The ingredients in Green Tea CR are interesting and make some sense.
 That said, it would take clinical research to know for sure if the product provides its touted benefits.
-With respect to green tea, I recommend people just drink the tea and leave the green tea supplements alone until we know more.
+With respect to green tea, I prefer drink the tea and leave the green tea supplements alone until we know more.